slimtoolkit/slim/README.md

 ## ORIGINS

 DockerSlim was a [Docker Global Hack Day \#dockerhackday](https://www.docker.com/community/hackathon) project.
-It barely worked at the time :-)
+It barely worked at the time, but it did get a win in Seattle and it took the second place in the `Plumbing` category overall :-)

 ![DHD3](assets/images/dhd/docker_global_hackday3_red.jpeg)